dotnet/docs/docs/core/tools/dotnet-workload-sets.md

 # .NET SDK workload sets

 The *workload sets* feature provides a version number that represents a group of .NET SDK workloads.
-The [install](dotnet-workload-install.md), [update](dotnet-workload-update.md), and [restore](dotnet-workload-restore.md) commands use this number in *workload set update mode* to provide the following benefits:
+The [install](dotnet-workload-install.md), [update](dotnet-workload-update.md), and [restore](dotnet-workload-restore.md) commands use this number in *workload-set update mode* to provide the following benefits:

 * You control the cadence of change for installed workload versions.
 The alternative mode of operation without using workload sets is called *loose manifests update mode*.
 In this mode, workloads are updated automatically as new versions of individual workloads are released onto any configured NuGet feeds.
 In workload set update mode, workloads stay at a specific workload set version until you explicitly change that version.
 * You can install and update a combination of workload versions that ship at the same time and are known to work together.